Video Reveals Power Of Sinclair, As Local News Anchors Recite Script In Unison

 The viral video was released after multiple media outlets spent weeks reporting on Sinclair's use of the scripts.

-CNN's Brian Stelter first broke the story in early March, reporting that local journalists were uncomfortable with being forced to read promos "echoing President Trump's inflammatory rhetoric about 'fake news.'"
+CNN's Brian Stelter first broke the story in early March, reporting that local journalists were uncomfortable with being forced to read promos "echoing President Trump's inflammatory rhetoric about 'fake news.' "

-NPR's Folkenflik spoke with Sinclair's top news executive a week later.
+Folkenflik spoke with Sinclair's top news executive a week later.
 Scott Livingston told David that Sinclair's "reporting is nonpartisan" — although the company has been frequently accused of favoring Republicans in news coverage.
 Livingston said that the news anchor script is "a warning about fake news circulating on social media."

-Jane Hall, a professor at American University and a former media critic for Fox News, said that the promo is clearly supporting President Trump's condemnation of most news outlets.
+Jane Hall, a professor at American University and a former media critic for Fox News, said that the promo is clearly supporting Trump's condemnation of most news outlets.

 "It's naked in the sense that it's forcing people in the news to read something that is a corporate piece of propaganda, in my opinion," she told David.